 - If a wall is bearing loads, it will be built perpendicular to the joists above it.

-- But some walls built at a perpendicular angle still might be non load-bearing.
+- Some walls built at a perpendicular angle still might be non load-bearing.
 A closet is a good example.

 3. Confirm With a Contractor or Engineer That It Is Not Load-Bearing